AsherBond/aura-cli/docs/usageGuide/A Guide To The New Aura CLI.md

  - `credential` - sets of client IDs and client secrets that are used to authenticate with the Aura API that the Aura CLI uses to perform its own operations.
  `config` - addtional configuration options for the Aura CLI, such as turning Beta features on or off.

-Aura CLI v2 beta has a third configuration command called `setting`
-- sets of organization and project IDs that are used with commands to avoid setting them as flags with every execution.

 ## Credential